VDM-Maintainer-Group/vdm-capability-library/CONTRIBUTING.md

 1. Fork this repo and create your own branch with the capability name to contribute, e.g., `inotify-lookup`;

-2. Create the capability folder, and add the `README.md` file filling in the following content:
+2. Create the capability subfolder, and add the `README.md` file with the following content:
     ```markdown
     # <Capability_Name_Here>
     **This capability aims at: <short_description_here>**